 In statewide campaigns with union members in California, Colorado and Florida, Mira’s leadership resulted in significant membership growth, budget and legislative victories, identification of hundreds of new leaders and many election day wins.

-She designed and facilitated training programs for each campaign, ranging from a week-long deep dive into organizing tactics to short 15 minute drills to help canvassers move undecided voters.
+She designed and facilitated training programs for each campaign, ranging from a six-session campaign simulation to short 15 minute drills to help canvassers move undecided voters.
 She also has extensive experience revising training sessions to incorporate adult learning principles and interactive techniques.

 Mira conceives of campaigns through the lenses of diversity, equity and inclusion, recognizing the wide variety of experiences that organizers and activists bring to the work.
 Her guiding principle is that we learn oppression and must actively work to unlearn and dismantle it.